 Quote a passage (1 or 2 sentences) that provides a good example of the poetics in the essay.
 What do you notice about the way this or other poetic aspects of the essay works?
 Begin to make note of particular figures and linguistic elements that catch your eye.
 Resource to consult: Guide to Grammar and Writing.

-I won’t be grading the journal.
-However, during conferences about your writing, I will expect you to have your journal and you should be prepared to answer this question at any point: What do you have in your journal, how have you been responding to this idea from reading, from class discussion.
+I won’t be grading your journal directly.
+However, I will collect at midterm as part of the feedback I will give regarding participation.
+And during conferences about your writing, I will expect you to have your journal and you should be prepared to answer this question at any point: What do you have in your journal, how have you been responding to this idea from reading, from class discussion?
 Also, you will be expected to have it with you in every class for writing and response to discussion.